 If you were a customer, wouldn’t you want to hear what a business can do to help, instead of what it can’t do?
 The way you phrase a statement can change the whole perception of things for your customers.
 Using positive statements rather than negative can substantially reduce future obstacles.
 It’s all part of great customer service.
 Take the word “can’t” from your vocabulary completely!

 4. Make Sure Your Customer Can Understand You

 We live in a kaleidoscope society, where we can interact with people from countless different backgrounds.
 There might be language or culture barriers that prevent certain customers from understanding what you’re trying to say when it comes to addressing problems relating to your business.
 Using industry terms or jargon to a client or customer is just as effective as speaking gibberish.
 Some people will also have less knowledge about a certain field or area than you, so be mindful when you explain things to them.
 Don’t assume that people know what you’re saying and use easy-to-understand words.
-Furthermore, be mindful on how you speak to your customers; making sure you don’t talk down to them or talk over their head.
+Furthermore, be mindful of how you speak to your customers; make sure you don’t talk down to them or talk over their heads.
 Be patient and make sure that your customers are following you as you’re discussing business with them.

-Improve Customer Relationship
+Improve Customer Relationship with Customer Communication

 These four points should help improve and polish your customer communication to build a better reputation and increase longevity among your customers and clients.
 Promotion LA is a digital marketing agency that is devoted to helping local and small businesses around the Los Angeles community.
 We try to build long-lasting, quality relationships with multiple businesses by establishing great customer communication.
 Call 310-405-7598 if you’re looking for a web development and marketing agency that you can trust and rely on.